hsghori/CS-Notes/artificial_intelligence_notes.md

 - Inference is essentially the process of finding some useful information about from a bayes net.
-Usually we want to know the "posterior probability" of some querry variables or the "most likely explanation".
+Usually we want to know the "posterior probability" of some query variables or the "most likely explanation".
 	1. Posterior Probability: $P(Q | E_1 = e_i, ..., E_k = e_k)$
 	2. Most Likely Explanation: $argmax_q P(Q = q | E_1 = e_i, ..., E_k = e_k)$
-- Inference by enumeraation is the most naive form of inference
+- Inference by enumeration is the most naive form of inference
 	- Evidence variables $E_1...E_k = e_1...e_k$
 	- Query variables: $Q$
 	- Hidden variables: $H_1...H_r$